ShiyuanLi1/shiyuanli1.github.io/_pages/research.md

 ## Working paper

-* Quantifying Supply Chain Risk with Sales Data in the Smartphone Industry, with [Ambre Nicolle](https://ambrenicolle.com/) and [Frank Verboven](https://sites.google.com/site/frankverbo/home)
+* Quantifying the Side Effects of Trade Sanctions: Evidence from the European Smartphone Market,, with [Ambre Nicolle](https://ambrenicolle.com/) and [Frank Verboven](https://sites.google.com/site/frankverbo/home)

 ## Work in progress